adap/flower/datasets/README.md

 # Usage

 The Flower Datasets exposes `FederatedDataset(dataset, partitioners)` abstraction to represent the dataset needed for federated learning/analytics.
 It has two powerful methods that let you handle the dataset preprocessing.
-They are `load_partition(idx, split)` and `load_full(split)`.
+They are `load_partition(node_id, split)` and `load_full(split)`.

 Here's a quick example of how to partition the MNIST dataset: